Parsnip Gratin

 I try to sneak this low carb vegetable casserole in at Thanksgiving or Christmas dinner because we have enough carbs already from the cornbread dressingcandied sweet potatoes and mashed potatoes.

-This easy parsnip recipe uses simple ingredients and is a great way to get a healthy vegetable side dish on the table.
+This parsnip gratin recipe uses simple ingredients and is a great way to get a healthy vegetable side dish on the table.
 It’s also loaded with nutrients and vitamins, is relatively inexpensive, so it’s perfect for a crowd!

-The ingredients for parsnip gratin are pretty simple: parsnips, Gruyere cheese, leeks, heavy cream, butter, ground sage, salt and pepper – I use white pepper, which is a tad bit stronger than black pepper, but you can use either!
+• Salt and pepper – I use white pepper, which is a tad bit stronger than black pepper, but you can use either!

 Ingredients labeled on counter.

-How to make Parsnip Gratin – Prep
+How to make Parsnip Gratin

-• Note: you’re only going to use the middle part of the leek; throw away the root end and the end of the tough green leaves
+• Cut the leek bulb (the root area) and tough green leaves off the leek; separate leeks and rinse thoroughly; Note: you’re only going to use the middle part of the leek; throw away the root end and the end of the tough green leaves

 How to cut the leeks and parsnips.